Proxxa/shuttle-blog/public/blogs/000-hello-svelte/post.md

 ## Start

 Unlike most [Shuttle][shuttlers] projects, this one doesn't start with `cargo shuttle init`.
-That's because we need [Vite][vite]/[Svelte][svelte] to actually build, and there's no guarantee with Shuttle that our server will have `npm` installed.
+That's because we need [Vite][vite]/[Svelte][svelte] to actually build, and there's no guarantee with Shuttle that our server will have [`npm`][npm] installed.
 Even then, there's no guarantee that we'll be able to write to disk, though if we can't, I personally wouldn't use that server vendor for long.
 Because there's no guarantee that we can run `npm install` in our `build.rs` script, we instead need our Shuttle project to be a subfolder of our Svelte project.